WindowsMeosu/changelogs/index.md

 * added changelog.md (your reading it)
 * auto-assign.yml added in .github and .github/workflows
 * added templates for issues (.github/ISSUE_TEMPLATE)
+## osu!meerkat ver 0.1.0.5 (alpha v.0.1)
+#### Alpha
+#### 10/22/2022
+* apparently I didn't broke anything in meerkatv2
+* fixed broken links
+* apparently fixed a issue in v2 that... triggered the welcome message 4 times in a row...
+## osu!meerkat ver 0.1.0.4
+#### Beta
+#### 10/14/2022
+* Apparently there was still a value still showing up as nil in v1, fixed. (oh btw meerkatv1 and meerkatv2 are the same, the only difference is that osu!meerkatv2 is planned to have Lazer support)
+* osu!meerkatv2 will be temporary held-off because I think I broke something and I am worried that it may cause random spam
+* some other stuff
 ## osu!meerkat ver 0.1.0.3
 #### Beta
 #### 10/12/2022